ryanyangwang/Slides/README.md

 Here is the collections of the slides of my various talks/presentations.

 ## Presentation
-- 5th Annual Conference of Politics and Computational Social Science [Translation as anti-propaganda weapon?An exploratory analysis of \#TheGreatTranslationMovement on Twitter](https://github.com/ryanyangwang/Slides/blob/main/PaCSS2022.pdf)
+- 5th Annual Conference of Politics and Computational Social Science (June 17, 2022): [Translation as anti-propaganda weapon?An exploratory analysis of \#TheGreatTranslationMovement on Twitter](https://github.com/ryanyangwang/Slides/blob/main/PaCSS2022.pdf)

 ## Invited talks